19hours/sg-statutes/Acts/Stamp Duties Act.md

 (d) where a person entitled to any property by way of security or to the benefit of a charge or incumbrance on any property deals with the property for the purposes of enforcing or giving effect to the security, charge or incumbrance, his dealings with it shall be treated as if they were done through him as nominee by the person entitled to it subject to the security, charge or incumbrance;

-(e) a reference to disposal of any property shall not include a reference to a disposal as a result of bankruptcy, dissolution, receivership or winding-up of the owner of the property, other than a voluntary winding-up; and
+(e) a reference to disposal of any property shall not include a reference to a disposal as a result of bankruptcy, dissolution, receivership or winding-up of the owner of the property, other than a voluntary winding-up;

+[Act 1 of 2013 wef 22/02/2013]

+(f) a reference to a person acquiring any property includes a reference to a situation where —

+(i) subsequent to his acquisition of the immovable property, being such vacant land or land with one or more buildings thereon as may be prescribed, the land is zoned in the Master Plan in a prescribed manner, or any building or part thereof on the land is permitted under the Planning Act to be used for a prescribed purpose, whichever is specified in the section 22A Order in respect of that immovable property; or

-(f) a reference to a person acquiring any property shall include a reference to a situation where, subsequent to his acquisition of any land, building or part thereof or any interest therein, the land is zoned in the Master Plan for a prescribed purpose or the building or part thereof is permitted under the Planning Act (Cap.
-232) to be used for a prescribed purpose, and (unless the section 22A Order specifies otherwise) the time at which the acquisition is made shall be the time when the zoning in the Master Plan is altered in such manner or when the permission under that Act is granted, as the case may be.
+(ii) subsequent to his acquisition of any part of a building, the part is permitted under the Planning Act to be used for a prescribed purpose,

+and (unless the section 22A Order specifies otherwise) the time at which the acquisition is made shall be the time when the zoning in the Master Plan is altered in such manner or when the permission under that Act is granted, as the case may be; and

-[6/2010 wef 20/02/2010]
+[Act 1 of 2013 wef 22/02/2013]

+(g) a reference to a purpose permitted by the Planning Act is a reference to —

+(i) a purpose permitted by a written permission given under section 14(4) of that Act, other than one that is given for a period of 10 years or less;

+(ii) a purpose authorised by a notification under section 21(6) of that Act; or

+(iii) such other purpose as may be prescribed.

+[Act 1 of 2013 wef 22/02/2013]

 (14) Notwithstanding anything in this section —